AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

   - id: a004cc84-67b9-4a33-a3a7-8ec7273ef4dc
     internal-label: Metadata
 ---
-# Use Git Connector (Beta) to import content from Git repositories into Experience Manager Guides
+# Import content using Git Connector (Beta)

 >[!IMPORTANT]
 >
-> Git connector is currently available as a Beta feature, and remains disabled by default.
+> Git Connector is currently available as a Beta feature, and is disabled by default.
 Please contact the Customer Success team to enable the feature.

-Git Connector enables you to integrate Git repositories with Experience Manager Guides.
-If you maintain certain documentation in Git repositories, you can bring that content into Experience Manager Guides and manage it as part of your documentation workflow.

-After an administrator configures a Git connector for your source repository, you can import the folders, files, other documentation assets into Experience Manager Guides.
-Once imported, the content is stored and managed in Experience Manager Guides, where you can use its authoring, review, translation, and publishing capabilities to develop and deliver documentation.
+Git Connector allows you to import content from connected Git repositories into Experience Manager Guides.
+After the content is imported, you can use Experience Manager Guides authoring, review, translation, and publishing features to develop and deliver documentation.

-The Git Connector also helps you keep imported content aligned with changes in the source repository.
-When content is updated in Git after it has been imported, you can refetch the changes in Experience Manager Guides, identify conflicts, and resolve them before updating the imported content.
-This enables you to work with Git-managed content in Experience Manager Guides while maintaining visibility into changes made in the source repository.
+When content changes in the source repository, you can refetch updates, review conflicts, and synchronize the latest changes with Experience Manager Guides.

 ## Prerequisites

 Before you start using this feature, ensure that:

-- Git Connector feature is enabled for your environment.
+- Git Connector feature must be enabled for your environment.
-- If enabled, your Administrator has configured the Git connector in your environment.
+- (*If enabled*) Your Administrator has configured the Git Connector in your environment.
 For details, view [Create and configure Git Connector from the user interface](../install-conf-guide/conf-git-connector.md).
-- You have access to the Git repository that contains the DITA content you want to import.
+- You have *Read* access to the Git repository that contains the content you want to import.
-- You know which repository branch and source folder you want to use.
+- You know which repository branch and source folder you want to import.
-- You know the target folder in Experience Manager Guides where the imported content should be stored.
+- You know the target folder in Experience Manager Guides where the imported content will be stored.

-## Import content from the connected Git repoistory
+## Import content from the connected Git repository

-After your administrator configures the Git Connector, you can use it from the Editor to start importing content from a Git repository.Perform the following steps to import content from a Git repository:
+After your administrator configures the Git Connector, you can use it from the Editor to start importing content from a Git repository.
+Perform the following steps to import content from a Git repository:

 1. In the Editor, open the left panel.
 1. Select **Data sources**.

     The connected data sources are displayed.

-1. Select the Git Connector tile that your Administrator configured.
+1. Select the **Git Connector** tile that your Administrator configured.

 1. Select the + icon and then select **Bulk importer**.

-    The Bulk importer dialog is displayed.
+    The **Bulk importer** dialog is displayed.

     ![](images/git-bulk-importer-dialog.png)

-1. In the Bulk importer dialog, provide a name to the import, select a sub folder from your configured Git repository, and select **Save and Fetch**.
+1. In the **Bulk importer** dialog, provide a name for the import, select a sub folder from your configured Git repository, and select **Save and Fetch**.
 The list of files available for import is displayed in the dialog.
 Review the list and validate the content before you continue.

     ![](images/git-bulk-importer-import-all.png)

 1. After reviewing the files, select **Import all** to import the content into Experience Manager Guides.

-If you select **Auto sync**, the files are imported automatically after you select **Save and Fetch**.
+  >[!NOTE]
+  >
+  > You can enable **Auto Sync** to automatically synchronize and import content from your Git repository into Experience Manager Guides.
+If conflicts are detected during synchronization, Auto Sync is paused and the conflict-resolution workflow is triggered, requiring you to review and resolve the conflicts before synchronization can continue.
+Once enabled, Auto Sync cannot be disabled for the importer.

+After the content is imported, it is stored under the **Target AEM root path** configured by your Administrator when setting up the Git Connector.

 ## Manage Git-imported content